 3.3.
 Observe the microscopic fungal structures at 400 x using an optical microscope to confirm the EPF identification.

-NOTE: Morphological keys for EPF are descried in the reports by Bischoff et al., Rehner et al., Seifert et al., and Humber-.
+NOTE: Morphological keys for EPF are described in the reports by Bischoff et al., Rehner et al., Seifert et al., and Humber17-20.
+The macro and micromorphology of fungal colonies are the most frequent criteria used to identify filamentous fungi at the genus level.
+Depending on the genus of the EPF, these morphological characteristics will change.
+Humber20 presents an identification key to major genera of fungal entomopathogens.
+Metarhizium spp. colonies, for example, are usually circular, powdery, exhibiting varying shades of green, and can present exudate.
+Microscopically, these colonies have conidiogenous cells apical on broadly branched, densely intertwined conidiophores forming a compact hymenium; cylindrical to ellipsoid conidia in parallel chains forming columns or plate-like masses.
+While Beauveria spp. colonies are usually white, powdery, or cotton-like.
+They exhibit conidiogenous cells with a dilated basal portion extending apically in a zigzag direction.
+Beauveria conidiophores form dense clusters of globe-shaped conidia.
+Molecular analyses are needed for the identification of EPF at the species level.

 3.4.
 Perform molecular analyses on the isolates for taxonomic identification at the species level.
-For the EPF strains isolated in this study, namely, Metarhizium spp. and Beauveria spp., perfom molecular analyses based on the reports of Bischoff et al.1 and Rehner et al.1.
+For the EPF strains isolated in this study, namely, Metarhizium spp. and Beauveria spp., perform molecular analyses based on the reports of Bischoff et al.17 and Rehner et al.18.

 3.5.
-After confirming the to be EPF, deposit the isolates in the collection of entomopathogenic fungal cultures from the Laboratory of Microbial Control (LCM) at the Federal Rural University of Rio de Janeiro.
+After confirming the isolates to be EPF, deposit the isolates in the collection of entomopathogenic fungal cultures from the Laboratory of Microbial Control (LCM) at the Federal Rural University of Rio de Janeiro.

 REPRESENTATIVE RESULTS: